tombra1984/Final-project-ROCK-Identification-/README.md

 When the output probabilities are passed into a third model it was observed that the accuracy of predicting the rock name increased to above 95%

 ![combined_thirdmodel](https://github.com/tombra1984/Final-project-ROCK-Identification-/assets/127909963/d60b91f0-16f8-4756-b1d2-0a1e756c4fdd)

+Thus the combination of the probability outputs from a text based model and an image based model as features into a third model increases the accuracy of predicting the name of a rock accurately to above 95%.